-Caution: Always unplug unit before removing Top cover!
-Unplug unit, remove top cover, and ensure fuse closest to rear of the unit is blown.
+Caution: Always unplug unit before removing cover!

+Pull out the power plug from the AC outlet, open unit, and ensure fuse closest to rear of the unit is blown.
 (Note: The fuse closer to the front panel is a spare fuse and is not connected to anything).
 Gently pry out one end of the fuse and then the other, replacing it with extra fuse provided near battery holder in front of unit.
 A small screwdriver may be helpful.
 Before putting cover on, plug in unit, keeping hands out of the box, ensure that the fuse doesn't blow again, indicating a possibly more serious problem (see troubleshooting).
 If OK, unplug unit, screw down top cover and return the unit to normal use.
-We use a .3A slo blo, but a .5A regular fuse should be fine, Replace spare fuse in front if available.
+Any fuse from .3 to .6A should be safe, but .3A (1/3A) is what is specified and used at factory.
+Replace spare fuse in front if available.
 We went to the expense to keep an extra fuse inside... you should too.